bernardo-cs/golfadas.github.io/_posts/2016-02-21-live-ctags.markdown

 ctags -R --languages=ruby --exclude=.git --exclude=log . $(bundle list --paths)
 {% endhighlight %}

 But, this doesn't generate tags for your coffescript files.
-In order to have ctags for coffeescript we need to use [Coffeetags][coffe-tags].
+In order to have ctags for coffeescript we need to use [Coffeetags](coffe-tags).
 After installed, generating coffescript tags is also easy with:

 {% highlight bash %}
 coffeetags -R